List of My Little Pony: Friendship Is Magic characters: Applejack

 Applejack (voiced by Ashleigh Ball) is an orange Earth Pony with green eyes, a blonde mane and tail, and a cowboy hat which she rarely takes off.
 Her cutie mark, a trio of apples, represents her talent for agriculture and her love for her family.
 She is characterized as a "farm gal" who sports a cowboy hat and lasso and speaks with a Southern accent.
 She works as an apple farmer at the Sweet Apple Acres orchard in Ponyville, using her strength to "buck" apples out of trees.
 She lives with her grandmother Granny Smith, her older brother Big McIntosh, her younger sister Apple Bloom and her pet Border Collie dog Winona.
 Applejack's parents, Bright Mac and Pear Butter (voiced by Bill Newton and Felicia Day), first seen in "The Perfect Pear", are deceased.
 Applejack is honest, courageous, forthright and the most "down-to-earth" of the group, being a trustworthy friend who is optimistic and has good judgment.
 She is also "too eager to please" and has a stubborn persona, with several episodes focused on her interaction with the Flim-Flam Brothers who exploit her vulnerabilities or focus on her taking up a "herculean task".

-Author Begin says that her apple-themed cutie mark "not only represents her name but also is a symbol of the down-home simplicity found in a classic and common fruit".

 Rainbow Dash

 Rainbow Dash (voiced by Ashleigh Ball) is a light blue Pegasus with magenta eyes and a rainbow-colored mane and tail.
-Her cutie mark, a rainbow-colored lightning bolt with a cloud, represents her talent for speed and her obsession with adventure.
+Her cutie mark, a tomboy rainbow-colored lightning bolt with a cloud, represents her talent for speed and her obsession with adventure.
 Her goal at the beginning of the series is to join her "heroes", the elite Wonderbolts aerobatic team.
 She later joins the Wonderbolts as a trainee in "Wonderbolts Academy".
 She soon became a reservist in "Testing Testing 1, 2, 3" and then a full-time member in "Newbie Dash".
 She helps other pegasi manage the weather around Ponyville and spends her time practicing flight maneuvers such as the "Sonic Rainboom", a rainbow-colored sonic boom.
 In "The Cutie Mark Chronicles", Rainbow Dash's first Sonic Rainboom as a filly caused a chain of events that produced the group's cutie marks.
 She lives with a propeller-fitted pet tortoise named Tank in a floating condominium of clouds called the Cloudominium, which is sparingly seen in the show because she "doesn't sit still for very long", according to the director Jim Miller.

-Faust struggled to find a suitable aspect for Rainbow Dash's Element of Harmony, seeing the character as "self-absorbed and rather irresponsible".
-She eventually settled on the Element of Loyalty because it "brought out [Rainbow Dash's] positive traits".